For the past 30 years, the world has been looking at the West as the model to follow

 Westerners typically have a linear view of time and see humans as the masters of the creation.
 In Christian dogma, people are born, and then they die, and Humankind is superior to all forms of life.

-In Buddhism, Hinduism, and Animism, however, humans are regarded on an equal footing with other animals, plants, and more.
+In Buddhism, Hinduism, and Animism, however, humans are regarded on an equal footing with other animals, plants, and living beings.
 Time, on its end, is thought to be either circular with cycles of reincarnations on the journey to enlightenment or intricately connected to the world of the afterlife.

 One could argue that through colonialism, capitalism, and globalization, the adoption of the western view of the world has been shifting the values and ways of living of millions of people towards more individualist and disconnected societies.